 - Survey information if we ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

-- Details of transactions you carry out through with us (including through our Website) and of the fulfilment of your or our orders.
+- Details of transactions you carry out through with us (including through our website) and of the fulfillment of your or our orders.

 How do we collect your data?

-- Information you provide to us when you attend events organised by us
+- Information you provide to us when you attend events – in person or via video call or webinar platforms – organised by us.

 - Information you provide for research purposes such as surveys regarding our events, only obtained with informed consent.